How Can Blind Spots Hide Deadly Hazards?

 Safely confronting the dangers of blind spots requires practice, alertness, and a healthy dose of caution.
 A little technological assistance can’t hurt either.

 As with any human endeavor, the first step toward staying safe behind the wheel while contending with blind spots consists simply of gaining experience.
-As we said at the beginning of this post, new drivers tend to struggle a lot with blind-spot safety.
+As mentioned, new drivers tend to struggle a lot with blind-spot safety.
 By spending hours on the road in a particular vehicle, however, you can hone the habit of checking your blind spot and sensing the driving scenarios in which you need to pay extra attention to the potential for blind spot risks.

 Does practice make perfect?
 Not exactly.
 Scientists have reportedly debunked the popular notion that 10,000 hours of doing anything makes you an expert.
 Even if you get really good at sensing blind spots, the roads have a way of offering up an infinite combination of variables to challenge your skills.